Today I once again stumbled upon a painful problem of rupa/z which I was

 The only solutions I found is either recreate the whole path that, cd into

-or go into the database file and remove the entry
+it and then run z -x or go into the database file and remove the entry

 manually.
 Both methods suck, the tools should help me, not stand me in the